albaintor/UC-Remote/README.md

 So do not contact Unfolded Circle if you need support, go through the support page of this project https://github.com/albaintor/UC-Remote/issues

 You may install it and use it at your own risks.
-The app won't make any modifications to the remotes except the registration key which is stored in the remote.
+The app won't make any modifications to the remotes except the registration key which is generated and stored in the remote.

 ## Introduction